What Does a Tooth Extraction Mean?

-Tooth extraction, also known as exodontia, is a very common procedure we perform at our Golden, CO office.
+Tooth extraction, also known as exodontia or dental extraction, is a very common procedure we perform at our Golden, CO office.
 The procedure involves removing or pulling a tooth.
 An extraction may be necessary if there is disease, trauma or overcrowding.

 There are many reasons that we may need to perform a tooth extraction: